OCA/field-service/fieldservice_sale/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-The module integrate the field service application with the sales one.
+The module integrates the Field Service application with the Sales one and allows you to sell field service products.

 **Table of contents**